cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 **Division:** The tier or level of the audience participating in the event.
 Is this for working professionals or just students?

-**Mode:** Specify the game mode (VM, Unity, off-line).
-In VM mode, the gameboard reaches out to TopoMojo to start the VMs.
-If you have a game of challenges that doesn't require the use of VMs, off-line mode can be used.
+**Card Image:** Upload an image to become game tile or card to identify your game in the lobby.

+**Card Text Top:** Enter text that will appear superimposed on your card at the top.

+**Card Text Middle:** Enter text that will appear superimposed on your card in the middle.

+**Card Text Bottom:** Enter text that will appear superimposed on your card along the bottom.

 **Lobby Markdown:** Using Markdown enter any information you would like players to see when they enter the game lobby.
 For help with Markdown syntax, see this [Markdown Guide](https://www.markdownguide.org/).

 **Feedback Questions:** It's possible -- but not required -- to create questions to capture participant feedback on the game and individual challenges.
 Create your feedback questions here using Yaml.
 For help with the feedback feature, see the [Feedback Form documentation](admin-feedback-form.md).

-**Card Image:** Upload an image to become game tile or card to identify your game in the lobby.
-This can

-**Card Text Top:** Enter text that will appear superimposed on your card at the top.

-**Card Text Middle:** Enter text that will appear superimposed on your card in the middle.

-**Card Text Bottom:** Enter text that will appear superimposed on your card along the bottom.
+**About feedback templates:**

+**Paste Example Configuration:**

+**Certificate Template:**

+## Modes

+**Player Mode:** Toggle to set the game to **Competition** or **Practice**.
+When at least *one* game is set to Practice in your environment, a link to Practice is visible in the top-right corner of gameboard for authenticated players.
+Players can click the Practice link and select a challenge start their practice session.

+**Require Synchronized Start:** Toggle on to require the game to have a synchronized start.
+When enabled, no player can start a session until *all* players have indicated that they are "ready to play" in the game lobby.
+Use this feature for games when you want all players to start at the same time and end at the same time.
+Synchronized start adheres to other gameboard settings: for example, team size minimum and maximum.

+!!! note

+    The Admin Start feature bypasses the "ready to play" feature; that is, users assigned the `Admin` role can Admin Start regardless of whether all players have "readied up" or not.

+**Show On Homepage When In Practice Mode:**

+**Engine Mode:** Specify the game mode (Standard, External, Legacy Unity Games).
+In VM mode, the gameboard reaches out to TopoMojo to start the VMs.

 ## Settings